caketaster/I-Think-Therefore-I-Drink/README.md

 Card text is clipped to make sure all cards are the same size.
 Some text styling (fade-out/ellipsis on clip) would make the site slightly more attractive.

+When copy-pasting in Descriptions for cocktails, the formatting is not stripped from the text, causing display issues.
+Stripping the text of all formatting should be added in future.

 # Data Model
 There is one custom data structure associated with *I Think, Therefore I Drink*: the post model.
 The post model is used to store the data for each cocktail recipe.